 Most of the patients experienced atypical symptoms mainly including influenza-like symptoms such as fever, body ache, chills, headache, fatigue, etc. (Table 1).

 Table 1.
-The main clinical symptoms of the cases, 2019.
+The main clinical symptoms among the outbreak cases of dengue fever in Xin’gan County, Jiangxi Province, 2019.

 The median interval of time from onset to diagnosis was 2 days (1–8 days), and 23 (28.4%) cases were diagnosed at 4 days or longer after onset of symptoms.
 Doctors had a significantly improved capacity to diagnose dengue fever after training as the median onset-to-diagnosis interval of patients that were referred was found to be significantly longer than that of those who were not referred (Table 2).
 SPSS software (version 24.0, IBM Corporation, New York, USA) was used to carry out statistical analysis on data, non-parametric rank sum test were used for comparing population means among different groups if the normality assumption was violated, and the significance test level is α=0.05.

 Table 2.
-The median onset-to-diagnosis time interval of the cases, 2019.
+The median onset-to-diagnosis time interval among the outbreak cases of dengue fever in Xin’gan County, Jiangxi Province, 2019.

 The dynamic density of the Aedes vector was investigated daily by the Breteau index (BI), which investigates the number of positive containers per 100 houses, in the epidemic area to begin the adoption of control measures.
 At the beginning, the mean BI in the epidemic area was 24.45 with the highest BI being 48.00 in Meixiang Community and the lowest BI being 14.01 in Binyang Community.
 An elevated BI is consistent with an increased risk for DENV transmission and demonstrates that Xin’gan County was at risk for local DENV transmission.
 The BI quickly declined below the safety thresholds 2.55 days after implementation of emergency mosquito control and clearing of breeding places led by the local government.